NFL ODDS Hub

 • NFC / AFC winner

-• League MVP, Rookie of the Year, and other individual player awards.
+• League MVP, Rookie of the Year (individual player awards).

-Futures betting can be difficult because oftentimes we are trying to predict the outcome of an event that is several months away.
+Futures betting can be difficult because we often try to predict the outcome of an event several months away.

 NFL Props